ssec/polar2grid/py/polar2grid/doc/source/backends/awips_netcdf.rst

 AWIPS NetCDF
 ============

-.. include:: ../global.rst
+The Advanced Weather Interactive Processing System (AWIPS) is a program used by the United States National Weather Service (NWS) and others to view different forms of weather imagery.
+Once AWIPS is configured for VIIRS data the AWIPS NetCDF backend can be used to provide compatible products to the system.
+The files created by this backend are compatible with both AWIPS and AWIPS II.

-The AWIPS NetCDF backend takes remapped binary image data and creates an AWIPS-compatible NetCDF file.
+The AWIPS NetCDF backend takes remapped binary image data and creates an AWIPS-compatible NetCDF 3 file.
 To accomplish this the backend must rescale the image data to a 0-255 range, where 0 is a fill/invalid value.
 AWIPS requires unsigned byte integers for its data which results in this range.
 It then fills in a NetCDF file template with the rescaled image data.